 The choice of how much insurance to purchase (the "limit") can be a personal one for the directors and officers of the SPAC.
-Having said that, and due in no small part to pricing pressure, we observed a gradual decrease in coverage limits chosen by SPAC IPO teams in 2021 and 2022, with the average limit size settling in the range of \$5 million to \$10 million for most SPACs, regardless of SPAC size.
+Having said that, and due in no small part to pricing pressure, we observed a gradual decrease in coverage limits chosen by SPAC IPO teams over the last three years, with the average limit size settling in the range of \$5 million for most SPACs, regardless of SPAC size.